 If you’re tired and sore from days spent skiing Bald Mountain and Dollar Mountain — or you simply need a little pampering — a spa day might be just what the doctor ordered.
-The Spa at Sun Valley offers an incredible array of spa services, right in the heart of the resort.
+The Spa at Sun Valley Lodge offers an incredible array of spa services, right in the heart of the resort.
 Choose from facials, eye treatments, massages, body treatments and more.
 In nearby Ketchum, the award-winning Zenergy Health Club & Spa has a bit of everything.
 In addition to world-class spa treatments and acupuncture, Zenergy offers nearly 100 fitness classes and small group training sessions each week.
 They also boast indoor and outdoor saltwater pools and an indoor tennis court.

-2. Curl up with a good book
+2. Curl up with a good book and a coffee

 Pop into Ketchum’s Chapter One Bookstore and pick up the latest bestseller or a well-loved used book.
 The bookstore has been a local favorite since 1970.
 Once you’ve found the perfect book, you need a cozy place to curl up.
 Now, if only you had a nice warm cup of coffee or tea ...
 Believe it or not, Ketchum’s Starbucks is a must-see — it has a cabin-like feel and floor-to-ceiling log walls.
 Grab a seat on the leather couch and crack open that new book!